klaricl/58agents-tc-sol-1/README.md

 # Workload

-The workload consists of:
-- 3 stages in 3 different namespaces: dev, qa, prod.
-Every stage consists:
+The application workload is structured across multiple stages and namespaces as follows:

+1. **Stages**
+   There are three stages, each in its own namespace: `dev`, `qa`, and `prod`.
+Each stage includes:
-  - Frontend service written in HTML and JavaScript, served by Apache Web Server
+   - **Frontend Service**: Developed with HTML and JavaScript, served by an Apache Web Server.
-  - Backend service written with Python using FastAPI framework
+   - **Backend Service**: Built with Python using the FastAPI framework to handle API requests and business logic.
-  - PostgreSQL database
-- 1 namespace for Uptime-kuma
-  - Uptime-Kuma monitoring tool
+   - **PostgreSQL Database**: Used as the primary database for data persistence.

+2. **Monitoring Namespace**
+   - A dedicated namespace is set up for **Uptime-Kuma**, a monitoring tool used to track the uptime and health of the services across the stages.

 ## Workload diagram